 Travel Back in Time on the Freedom Trail

-The Freedom Trail.
-What’s it all about?
-Ask longtime MA residents about Boston’s Freedom Trail and they’ll recall memories of a school field trip.
+If you ask longtime MA residents about Boston’s Freedom Trail, most likely they’ll recall memories of a school field trip.
 Many people think the city’s famous red-lined path starting from the Boston Common and winding its way to Charlestown has been around “forever”.
 Well, not exactly.
+So, what’s it all about?

 The Freedom Trail was officially dedicated on June 11, 1951 @ 12:00 noon.
 By 1953, 40,000 visitors were following the red-marked trail and traveling back in time to learn or rediscover America’s early history.

 PhotoWalks is the only walking tour company in Boston to offer history and photography tours of the Freedom Trail.
-There’s lots of compelling historical commentary that uncovers the truth behind the events that ignited the American Revolution in 1775.
-We’ll visit most of the historic sites and capture creative pictures of them from a modern perspective.
+There’s lots of fascinating commentary uncovering the truth behind the events that ignited the American Revolution in 1775.
+We’ll visit most of the historic sites on a 90-minute walking tour and capture creative pictures from a modern perspective.

 Some quick facts of the Freedom Trail’s 16 sites: